subhayu1/promineo-pet-store/README.md

       3. Run the app from IDE and it should create the DB Schema
       4. If you run into issues run the following command from the project root(after the DB container starts) to create the DB schema and users manually.
            `docker exec -i pet-store-db sh -c 'mysql -h db --user=root --password=password' < src/main/resources/create_db_and_users.sql`
+      5. Run `docker-compose -f docker-compose.container.yml down` to shut down the containers and remove it.